jared7129/Inventory_Booking_System/README.md

  ```
  Next step is to install all the dependencies into your virtual environment:
  ```
- pip3 install
+pip3 install Django==3.0.1
-Django==3.0.1
+pip3 install django-jsonfield==1.4.0
-django-jsonfield==1.4.0
+pip3 install django-import-export
  ```
 You can also run the following if you are missing any dependencies:
  ```
 pip install requirements.txt
  ```